UbiquityRobotics/learn/quick_start/keyboard_teleop.md

 | m | circle backwards left |
 | , | straight back |
 | . | circle backwards left |

-## DO WE WANT TO INCLUDE THE FOLLOWING?

-To stop the running programs you need to find out their process IDs (PIDs)

-ps -eaf|grep roslaunch

-ubuntu 5101 4504 1 08:48 pts/1 00:00:04 /usr/bin/python /opt/ros/kinetic/bin/roslaunch magni_bringup base.launch

-so pkill roslaunch would stop ROS.